cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``200 OK``
      - The event was successfully received and the Table was either created or already exists
    * - ``409 Conflict``
-     - A DataSet of a different type already exists with the given name
+     - A Dataset of a different type already exists with the given name

 Example
 .......